We’re the preliminary notice experts. It’s fast, easy, and done right.Send now

 At the start of any construction project, it’s important to gather the tools you need.
 In this case, we’re talking about a preliminary notice — which in Arizona is also called a “preliminary 20-day lien notice,” “preliminary lien notice,” or simply, a “20-day notice.”
-In this article, we explain the details you need to know when you’re ready to prepare and send an Arizona 20-day preliminary notice to secure your mechanics lien or bond claim rights.
+In this article, we explain how to prepare and send an Arizona 20-day preliminary notice to secure your right to file a mechanics lien or bond claim.

 What is an Arizona 20-Day Preliminary Notice?